mwoodpatrick/westie-dev-image/README.md

 This repository contains a set of **dev container images** which are Docker images built with [dev container features](https://github.com/devcontainers/features).

+This arch branch contains arch-linux versions of some of the containers as a learning experiment.
+If you have suggestions for improvements or any questions, please let me know.

 ## Contents

 - [`src`](src) - Contains reusable dev container images.